mattpitkin/lancstro/README.md

 twine upload -r testpypi dist/*
 ```

+> Note: make sure the `dist/` directory is empty before generating the new package version with
+> `python setup.py bdist_wheel sdist` otherwise you might end up uploading multiple versions.

 You should be prompted for your username and password, although there are ways to set these as
 [environment variables](https://twine.readthedocs.io/en/latest/#environment-variables) or
 [using](https://twine.readthedocs.io/en/latest/#keyring-support)